Remembering John Ferrone

 In later years I would phone John when I visited New York and he would always make time to take me to lunch or dinner or, even better, cook for me.
 We both enjoyed literary gossip and swapping stories about Anaïs’ foibles and secrets.
 He was lonely after his partner died, and for such a reserved gentleman, warm and vulnerable when he talked about the importance-the centrality-of love in our lives.

 I recall only one disagreement between John and myself, it was just a half-full/half empty difference in perspective.
 I had been admiring Anaïs’ tenacity in working on herself, in transforming herself from a neurotic, frustrated unpublished writer into a joyous woman who shared her hard-won success and wisdom with others.
 John bemoaned that Anaïs enjoyed the publication of her Diaries and her emotional equanimity so late in her life.
 “She only had a few years before knowledge of her cancer ruined it.” he said, “it took her so long to get what she wanted.
 She enjoyed it so briefly.”

 “But she got there.
 She realized her dreams,” I said.

 I understand those feelings now, John.
 You had a relatively long life, living despite Parkinsons Disease to 91.
 My regret is that our friendship blossomed only in your later years and lasted too briefly, too briefly.

-Any typos in this posting are not due to it’s author, but to the scribe who typed it into html so that readers of the blog would be able to read it in a timely fashion.
-For readers who missed the New York Times obit (Thank you Steven Reigns for sending it on) please link here.
+Any typos in this posting are not due to its author, but to the scribe who typed it into html so that readers of the blog would be able to read it in a timely fashion.
+For readers who missed the New York Times obit (Thank you Steven Reigns for sending it on) please click here.